 Best Places to Retire in the U.S.

 As your retirement draws nearer, you might be planning on relocating somewhere that allows you to enjoy the things you love most.
 For many, this includes nice weather, outstanding golf courses and access to an array of things to do.
-If you’re beginning to plan out where you’d like to retire, here are a few retirement hotspots in the U.S. to consider.
+If you're beginning to plan out where you'd like to retire, here are a few of the best retirement places in the US.

 1. Arizona

 When it comes to retirement, Arizona truly has it all.
-With beautiful golf courses across the state, year-round sunshine and the vibrant city of Phoenix, there isn’t a whole lot you can’t find here.
-Plus, you’re safe from any extreme weather conditions like hurricanes and tornadoes you may find in other retirement hotspots.
-Although we do have a toasty summer, Arizona has plenty of cooler destinations in the northern part of the state that are perfect for day trips or weekend getaways.
-While Arizona doesn’t have ocean access, it’s common for many to take the six-hour drive to the beaches across southern California.
+With beautiful golf courses across the state, 365 days of sunshine and the vibrant city of Phoenix, there isn't a whole lot you can't find here.
+Plus, you're safe from any extreme weather conditions like hurricanes and tornadoes you may find in other retirement hotspots.

 2. Florida